What is a Fascia Board?

 What Is a Soffit and Do I Need One?

 Soffits are an additional layer of protection for your roof space, which are fitted underneath your fascia boards.
 It’s vital that they allow adequate airflow into your property to prevent condensation build-up, which is why we supply a popular range of vented soffit boards.
-Soffits also help to bridge the gap between the house and fascia boards, which prevents birds, large insects and other intruders from entering into your roof space.
+Soffits also help to bridge the gap between the house and fascia boards, which prevents birds, large insects and other intruders from entering your roof space.

 What Fascia Fixings and Trims Will I Need?